Guy0017/ncnews/README.md

 $ npm install -D husky (optional)
 ```

-The package.json script may need modification if different versions are installed.
+The package.json script may need modification if different versions are installed or if certain packages are omitted.

 ## 3. Create Database and Seeding

-This repository follows good security practices and will not contain the following files:
+In accordance with good security practices, this repository will not contain the following files:

 - .env.test
 - .env.development